 Fire up the grill, this tangy chicken that’s been marinated in mustard and fresh herbs is going to be your new BBQ recipe go to.
-With instructions on how to make it for everything from the boneless skinless breast to the crispy thighs, you can’t go wrong with this recipe!
+With instructions on how to make it for everything from the boneless skinless breast to the crispy thighs, you can’t go wrong with this mustard and herb grilled chicken recipe!
 I promise you will be licking your fingers by the time it’s on your plate.

 So this recipe came about in the same way that many of my recipes do.
 With half of a good idea and the other half of whatever else I have in my fridge.
 My original plan was to show you all how to deconstruct a whole chicken and then how to grill all of the pieces.
 It was a great idea in theory.
 It was really going to be the totally doing it all yourself method of cooking.
 The only thing I didn’t do was raise and butcher the chicken myself.